ChongTang/chongtang.github.io/_posts/2016-07-24-leetcode-nim-game.md

 1. If there are 5 stones in the heap, could you figure out a way to remove the stones such that you will always be the winner?

+**Thoughts:**

+According to the hint, there is no way to win if there are 4 stones.
+However, you can win if there are 5, 6, or 7 stones.
+You cannot if there are 8 stone, since this case is just like 4 stones case.
+As you can see, if the initial number of stones are multiplier of 4, there will be no way for you to win.
+That is to say, if ```n % 4 == 0```, you will lose for sure.

 **Solution:**